The Baltic Writing Residency Poetry Chapbook Contest, in conjunction with Rabbit Catastrophe Press.

 - $750, plus publication, and 25 author copies beautifully printed by Rabbit Catastrophe Press. $21 submission fee.

-- Manuscripts are being accepted now through the November 15, 2014 deadline.
+- Manuscripts are being accepted now.
 Click here to APPLY.

 - Send 20 – 32 manuscript pages of poetry (no more than one poem per page).
 It's fine if individual works have been published elsewhere, but the manuscript can't have been published as a whole before.